omgnetwork/ewallet/README.md

 In some cases, you might also want to customize the following ones, depending on your development setup:

 - `BASE_URL`: The URL where the application can be accessed.
 Defaults to `http://localhost:4000`.
-- `PORT`: The port where the application can be accessed: Default to `4000`.
+- `PORT`: The internal listening port for the application.
+Default to `4000`.

 To learn more about all the environment variables available for production deployments (or if you want to get fancy in local), checkout [this doc](/docs/setup/env.md).